Our rating(4.3/5)

 You can allocate resources to a service, for example rooms or chairs.
 When a service is booked where a certain resource is required, the resource will then be booked automatically.
 Similarly, specific staff members can be added to a service.

 To keep the booking calendar free of conflicts, you can book in personal events that apply to your business only.
-For example, lunch and time off can be booked so that customers won’t be able to opt for a service during these times when a team member is unavailable.
+For example, lunch and time off can be booked so customers can’t opt for services during those times when a team member is unavailable.

-A new feature is staff commissions, where you can add tiered or flat-rate commissions that apply when certain services or products are sold.
+On the same plan, staff commissions lets you add tiered or flat-rate commissions applying when certain services or products are sold.
 If a customer books several appointments with different staff members, the tip will automatically be split between those colleagues.

 Online bookings

 On both the free and paid Appointments plans, you get a free online booking website so clients can book remotely.
-This is a complete website with an embedded booking page connected to Square Appointments and the payment system.
+It’s a complete website with a booking page connected to Square Appointments and the payment system.

-The website runs on Square Online, a website builder with basic editing options that make it easy for anyone to create a modern site for ecommerce.
-There are no website templates to pick from – instead, you are carried through different steps to pick e.g. a colour scheme, pages and images.
+The website runs on Square Online, a website builder with basic editing options to make it easy for anyone to create a modern site for ecommerce.
+There are no templates to pick from (unless you upgrade the ecommerce plan) – instead, you are carried through different steps to pick e.g. a colour scheme, pages and images.

 Image: Square